Rohit-hooda/DS5110-Final-Project/README.md

 # DS5110-Final-Project
 The main objective of this project is to build a robust data integration pipeline that merges weather data from multiple sources into a consistent and unified format.
 This process will ensure that the gathered data is structured and ready for analysis.
 Once the data is properly integrated, the next step will be to visualize current and forecasted weather features for Massachusetts counties.
-This will be achieved through interactive maps and charts, which will be displayed on a user-friendly website, allowing users to easily interpret and understand the weather forecasts.
+This will be achieved through interactive maps and charts, which will be displayed on a user-friendly website, allowing users to interpret and understand the weather forecasts easily.

 # Project Structure